ptomulik/testmd/README.md

       .
     }

-There is one entry for each package, which in turn has one entry for each installable version of that package.
+Note, that the returned hash has one item per package, and each such item consists of several sub-items - one for each installable version of a package.

-We may also use exact package names.
-To obtain available package versions we
+Of course, we may use exact package names, thus obtaining information for one particular package.
+For example, in order to obtain available package versions we call:
-call:

     repo.package_versions('apache2')

-which returns an array, for example `["2.4.6-2", "2.2.22-13"]` (if there is no database entry for the package, `nil` is returned).
+This method returns an array, such as `["2.4.6-2", "2.2.22-13"]` or `nil` (if there is no database entry for the package).

-To see the installation candidate for package, we do:
+To see the installation candidate for package (what version of the package would be installed if we requested package installation/update), we do:

     repo.package_candidate('apache2')

-which returns a string (e.g. `"2.4.6-2"`) or `nil` (if there is no such package in repo).
+This returns a string (e.g. `"2.4.6-2"`) or `nil` (if there is no such package in repository).

 To retrieve full records for available package versions we type: